jakubmatolin/electron-svelte-typescript/README.md

 It will package the application using [electron-builder](https://www.electron.build/) and create an executable for Windows in `dist` folder.
 At the moment, there is electron-builder configuration available only for Windows in `package.json`.

 ## Next steps
 Adding configuration to build the application for Mac and Linux would be appreciated.
-I haven't added these, because I have only a Windows machine, so I am not able to test the builds for Max or Linux.
+I haven't added these, because I have only a Windows machine, so I am not able to test the builds for Mac or Linux.